DaniSoftwareZT/My-Swole-Pal/journals/Adrian_Chen.md

+## March 9, 2023
+The last day, we were trying to fix the router dom bug that appears on our console with sean.
+Basically we were finishing up the last bit and had our presentation with candice.
+What a journey.

 ## March 8, 2023
 We changed a lot of styling today and we are very close to finishing and ready to present tomorrow.
 We all contributed a lot to the project -- we ended up doing a overhaul of the color scheme and I reformatted the front page including the parallex effect.